chiperific/wmrecc_timesheet/README.markdown

 * Payroll: calculate hours per payroll in user.rb
 * Users#edit: auto-hide hourly or salary based upon pay_type
 * Payroll: show start and end of pay_period based on AppDefault.start_months and AppDefault.pay_period
+* Payroll: calculate User Gross $

 ## Next steps:
-* Payroll: calculate Gross $
-** needs to consider the start and end date of users ** User#payroll_hours is flawed
+* Payroll#user_tbl needs to consider the start and end date of users
-** Hourly -
-** Calculate workdays in a pay period with consideration for holidays - for salary (instead of hourly).
-Why not just use salary/52?
+* Payroll: Categories_tbl#Total -- see notes in Category#payroll_total

 * Add specs to Holiday model
 * Add specs to static_pages_spec#payroll

 ## Minor tweaks:
 * page refreshes on resize (for datatables) because dataTables are not responsive (or at least not with search and display count functions)